"Okay, I'm done. Now hurry!" the makeup artist cried out. "You're up in two minutes. Don't you dare mess up your makeup again!"

 As she played, she released the pain she had been holding back for years.
 Her parents were dead.
 They were gone forever, but she was still alive.
 Though her pain was severe, it also gave her strength.
 Strength to sing in a clear voice, strength to overcome her fears, strength to master her initially shaky fingers, and strength to let her notes reverberate through the audience.

-So you know that I'll be coming home.
+The day that I'll be coming home.

 Her voice rang out as clear as water from a fountain and wavered with deep emotion as the song washed away her doubt, drowned her insecurities, and melted her pain into a beautiful, calm river of hope.